Cavenham Foods: Return to a private company

-On the 1st January, The New York Times did a Spotlight article on Goldsmith, which pointed out that minority shareholders in Grand Union were fighting Cavenham's buyout of the remaining stock.
+On 1 January, The New York Times did a Spotlight article on Goldsmith, which pointed out that minority shareholders in Grand Union were fighting Cavenham's buyout of the remaining stock.
 The article stated that Goldsmith had issued convertible preferred shares in Generale Occidentale and had borrowed heavily from the French government to fund the deal.
-On the 6 January, Generale Occidentale announced they would purchase Generale Alimentaire from Cavenham.
+On 6 January, Generale Occidentale announced they would purchase Generale Alimentaire from Cavenham.
 The deal was so the group did not have to pay tax on the dividends twice.

 Goldsmith though pushed on with his plans to grow his US supermarket business by negotiating to purchase 8 Big Star branded stores from Colonial Stores.
 In April Jim Wood told Supermarket News, In about three months the shackles will be removed, and Grand Union expects to be sole to move more freely down the acquisition trail.
 However, by June Cavenham had offered $30 a share, a total of $114 million for the US 15th largest chain, after being recommended to purchase it by Roland Franklin, now a director of Cavenham.
 However Colonial's directors filed a lawsuit in July, as they believed the deal was not in the best of interests of shareholders and broke US federal antitrust rules, which affected grocery store mergers with combined store sales in excess of $500 million a year.
 Colonial also tried to block Cavenham's takeover by filing a lawsuit with the Virginia State Corporation Commission, stating they had failed to declare that it had obtained $30 million of the funds it needed from the Prudential Insurance Company in its offering.
-This was rejected on the 1 August, and a day later Cavenham and Colonial agreed to a deal at an increased price of $133 million, or $35 a share.
+This was rejected on 1 August, and a day later Cavenham and Colonial agreed to a deal at an increased price of $133 million, or $35 a share.
 Grand Union been under a commission consent decree since June 1968, which Grand Union would have to ask permission from the Federal Trade Commission (FTC) to buy any rivals.
 The purchase of both the 8 stores and takeover of the chain happened shortly after the decree ended, and the FTC thought the merger asked serious questions under FTC rules on competition in the grocery market.
 On 18 August, Cavenham agreed with the FTC that it would keep Colonial as a separate subsidiary until the commission's investigation was concluded.
 Cavenham announced profits of £22.7 million on turnover of £1.66 million till the end of March 1978.